Article Technical Rating: 6 out of 10

 You don’t want to ever be in the position of discovering that you’ve hurried up and developed the wrong product, or developed a product that you can’t manufacture and sell at a profit.

-One of the best ways to prevent this scenario is to first create a high-level pre-design of your product.
+One of the best ways to prevent this scenario is to first create a high-level preliminary production design of your product.
 Starting with a pre-design will give you enough information to see the forest before you get lost in the trees.